Design of Distributed Reconfigurable Robotics Systems with ReconROS: ReconROS

-As an example we elaborate on a ROS2 application comprising four nodes, which is shown in Figure~\ref{fig:example_ros_application}.
+As an example we elaborate on a ROS 2 application comprising four nodes, which is shown in Figure~\ref{fig:example_ros_application}.
 Node 1 captures images from a camera and publishes them to the topic {\tt /image\_raw}.
-Node 2, the digital image processing node (DIP), subscribes to this topic, offloads the processing of a Sobel image filter to node 3, and publishes the filtered images to the topic {\tt /image\_filtered}.
+Node 2, the digital image processing node (DIP), subscribes to this topic, offloads the image processing to node 3, the Sobel filter node (Sobel), and publishes the filtered images to the topic {\tt /image\_filtered}.
 Node 4 reads and displays the filtered images.
-The data exchange between the DSP node and the image processing node is done with a ROS2 service called {\tt sobel\_service}.
+The data exchange between the Sobel and DIP nodes is done with a ROS 2 service called {\tt sobel\_service}.
 The ReconROS application comprises nodes 2 and 3, where both are to be mapped to reconfigurable hardware and run either on a single or on two FPGA platforms.
-Nodes 1 and 4 are assumed to be existing or being compiled with appropriate ROS2 design flows to other target architectures, e.g., desktop PCs.
+Nodes 1 and 4 are assumed to be existing or being compiled with appropriate ROS 2 design flows to other target architectures, e.g., desktop PCs.